-There’s also the 1.5 mile trip to Hidden Falls, if you want to make your time at Jenny Lake just one part of the day before exploring other parts of the park.
+There’s also the 1.5 mile trip to Hidden Falls if you want to make your time at Jenny Lake just one part of the day before exploring other parts of the park.
 Jenny Lake, along with Jackson Lake, allows for motorboats on the water for travelers in search of some vroom for their visit.
 Jenny Lake is a 10 horsepower maximum, but Jackson Lake is open for water-skiing and tubing.

-Jenny Lake might be a better spot for hiking, but Jackson is the lake to try your hand at fishing.
+Jenny Lake might be a better spot for hiking, but Jackson Lake is the best place to try your hand at fishing.
 With more than a dozen islands, notably Elk Island, Jackson Lake is also a gorgeous spot to do some sailing.
-Both lakes offer camping options for guests who want to take their time in the area before moving on to more of Grand Teton National Park.
-In addition, guests can also take to the water on a 10 mile long float trip down the Snake River within the park.
+Both lakes offer camping options for guests who want to take their time in the area before moving on to explore more of Grand Teton National Park.
+In addition, guests can also take to the water on a 10-mile scenic float down the Snake River within the park.
 For a full list of things to do in Grand Teton, visit the park's website here.

 The travel experts at Jackson Hole Central Reservations can help you find the perfect place to stay in Jackson Hole and Grand Teton National Park, as well as recommend the best things to do in Jackson Hole and Grand Teton National Park to fit your unique travel style.
 Your two main options are staying in the town of Jackson, WY or in Teton Village, WY.
 You can read more about choosing a place to stay on our blog.

 It’s important for visitors to remember to keep a safe and respectful distance from any wildlife they do see, whether observing from a vehicle or in the midst of a hike.
-25 yards is a good rule of thumb for most creatures you might encounter in Grand Teton, while any predatory animals should be observed from a distance of at least 100 yards.
+Twenty-five yards is a good rule of thumb for most creatures you might encounter in Grand Teton, while any predatory animals should be observed from a distance of at least 100 yards.